 In order to choose the appropriate end for a contract you must determine whether the provider has met or will meet the contract terms.
 Therefore you must know the specific performance requirements and deliverables required in the contract.
-You must determine if the programmatic aspects have been met - the goals and objectives procured; and contracted and if the fiscal aspects have been met - all of the funds are properly accounted for.

 The reports you keep on contract performance evaluation help you at this stage of your contract management responsibilities.
 Upon conclusion of a contract you should not renew a contract with a provider who has not fully performed in accordance with the contract terms and conditions.